-Description The subjects comprise an extended end terraced villa.
-Accommodation Accommodation on GROUND FLOOR - Entrance Vestibule, Hallway, Living Room, Sitting Room, Kitchen, Bedroom with Ensuite Shower Room.
-On FIRST FLOOR - Landing, Bedroom 2, Bedroom 3, Bedroom 4, Family Bathroom.
+Description The subjects comprise a detached bungalow.
+Accommodation GROUND FLOOR - Entrance Hallway, Living Room, Kitchen/Breakfasting Room, Dining Room.
+Bedroom 1, Bedroom 2, Bathroom.
+ATTIC FLOOR - Landing, Bedroom 3, Bedroom 4, Bathroom.

-Gross internal floor area (m2) 149m 2 or thereby.
-Neighbourhood and location The subjects are located within the Netherlee district of Glasgow where surrounding properties are of similar design, vintage and character.
+Gross internal floor area (m2) 131m or thereby.
+Neighbourhood and location The subjects are located within the Clarkston district of Glasgow where surrounding properties are of similar design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.

-Age 100 years approximately.
+Age 90 years approximately.

-Weather Dry and clear.
+Weather Overcast and raining.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks were seen to be of stone and brick construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The principal roof was seen to be of pitched, hipped design overlaid with slates secured onto timber sarking boarding.
-The rear projection was seen to have a flat platform section of roofing thought to be overlaid with mineralised felt.
-Access to the principal roof space is by way of a hatch within the ceiling of the bathroom apartment.
-This revealed a timber framed roof structure which has had spray foam insulation introduced at rafter level.
-Our inspection was carried out from the hatch only.
+The roof was seen to be of multi pitched design overlaid with slates.
+The roof incorporates dormer projections to the front and side elevation which again has a pitched slate roof covering.
+Limited access was available to the rear eaves from the upper landing.
+This revealed a timber framed roof structure with insulation evident in part.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are formed in cast=-iron and uPVC materials.
+Rainwater fittings are formed in cast iron and uPVC materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls of the original structure were seen to be a combination of dressed stonework to the front and gable elevation and solid brick construction with a render finish to the rear.
-The rear projection would appear to be of brick./block construction with a render finish externally.
+The main walls would appear to be of traditional cavity brick/block construction, rendered externally.
+Cavity wall insulation would appear to have been retrospectively fitted.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The subjects are accessed by way of pedestrian entrance doors to both front and rear.
-Window units are predominantly of uPVC construction containing double glazing.
+The subjects are accessed by way of pedestrian entrance doors to the front and and right hand gable elevations.
+There are further uPVC double glazed patio doors leading from the kitchen to the rear.
+Window units were seen to be a combination of uPVC and timber casement construction containing double glazing.

 External decorations Visually inspected.
-External timbers and render work hae a paint finish.
+The external timbers have a paint finish.